pengfeeei/cci/readme.txt

 Reference cells were stored in folder data_ref/ including 4 files as expression matrix (cell as rows and gene as columns), gene list, cell types and identity of each cells as in expression matrix.
 We provide a comprehensive cell atlas of normal BMMCs here, which could be used for study of hematopoiesis and leukemogenesis.

 2.Cluster your target cells
-CCI project cell clusters to reference instead of single cell due to prevalent droplets in scRNA-seq.
+CCI projects cell clusters to reference instead of single cell due to prevalent droplets in scRNA-seq.
 Please properly cluster your target cells before running CCI.
 Target cells are stored in folder data_obj/ with expression matrix files of each sub-cluster.

 3.Run CCI.